fulcanelly/tinychat/README.md

 ```sh
   sudo node server.js
 ```

-root permissions needed to using 80 port.
+And after go to http://localhost in your browser (root permissions needed to using 80 port.)